Anne Nelson

 Anne Nelson (born 1954) is an American journalist, author, playwright, and professor.

 Early life and education

 Anne Nelson was born in Fort Sill, Oklahoma in 1954, and spent her childhood in Lincoln, Nebraska.
 She graduated from Yale University in 1976.

 Career

 From 1980 to 1983, Nelson served as a war correspondent in El Salvador and Guatemala.

+In 1989, she was given a Livingston Award for Excellence in International Reporting for the piece "In the Grotto of the Pink Sisters" for Mother Jones.

 In 2005, she received a Guggenheim Fellowship in Nonfiction and German and East European History for her research for the book Red Orchestra.

 Nelson teaches at the School of International and Public Affairs at Columbia University.

-Nelson's 2021 book "How Powerful Is This Right-Wing Shadow Network?" deals with the political influence of groups including the right wing Council for National Policy.
-She was led to investigate the group after listening to reporters on talk radio while driving about what was "really happening".
-She discovered that irrationally the news in Oklahoma was not the same news that she was involved with in New York.
+Nelson's 2019 book Shadow Network: Media, Money, and the Secret Hub of the Radical Right deals with the political influence of groups including the right wing Council for National Policy.

+In 2024, she was named to the Oklahoma Journalism Hall of Fame.

+Personal life

+Nelson is married to journalist and author George Black.
+Together they have two children.